This spot has been added by

 Furuzamami Beach snorkeling tips and recommendations

-The snorkeling area covers the coral reef fringing the western end of the beach.
-The reefs are not very extensive but absolutely vibrant, covered with healthy corals dropping off to a sandy seabed (12ft/4m).
+The main reef, only accessible at high tide, is not very extensive but absolutely vibrant, covered with healthy corals dropping off to a sandy seabed (12ft/4m).

 Pink-skunk clownfish in Furuzamami, Okinawa